Courtesy of the Vacuum Landscape 17 Apr 2026

 Workshop: Robusta and the Vacuum Landscape

-On 17 April 2026, Framer Framed hosts the workshop Robusta and the Vacuum Landscape, which invites participants to dive into Robusta, a coffee bean associated with working-class communities in Indonesia.
-It uses a coffee tasting experience to stimulate reflection on the colonial histories, land and resistance.
+On 17 April 2026, Framer Framed hosts the workshop Robusta and the Vacuum Landscape with artists Lo Yuen Ming, Chun-Yao Lin and Yee Ting Lau.
+The workshop invites participants to pour over Robusta, a coffee associated with working-class communities in Indonesia, exploring coffee tasting as a way to share embodied experience and reflect on the controversies of the plantation industry, passing on voices from local farmers and their protests.

-The Vacuum Landscape is an art research collective initiated by artists Lo Yuen Ming and Chun-Yao Lin.
-Grounded in decolonial research, their practice engages broader postcolonial debates on resistance, social movements and the politics of land in Asia.
+The Vacuum Landscape is an art research collective initiated by artists Lo Yuen Ming and Chun-Yao Lin, in publishing collaboration with Yee Ting Lau.
+Grounded in decolonial research, their practice engages broader postcolonial debates on resistance, social movements, and the politics of land in Asia.
 Through archives and ongoing protests, their work unpacks the notion of “landscape” beyond its definition as geographical territory, addressing both colonial land governance and its unresolved afterlives.
-The project began in 2023 with the unearthing of archival images across various Dutch institutions.
-Together with artists and researchers from Asia, the collective traced landscapes shaped by colonialism over time, focusing particularly on the suppressed histories of plantation regions in Indonesia.

 Please register here.